timihendrix33/session-4b-in-class/readme.md

 3. re-enable app.use static.

-Edit package.json to proxy the browser sync to our * express port number * (removing the server command too) and add nodemon to our list of concurrently running scripts (aka boom!).
+Edit package.json to proxy the browser sync to our express port number and add nodemon to our list of currently running scripts.

 ```
  "scripts": {